 The modern university must transform itself if it is to remain relevant, fulfill its responsibilities in research and teaching, and assume an expanded role in enriching the economic, social and cultural health of the community.

-Only a few institutions have embraced the mandate for this fundamental transformation and recognized the scale of organizational change and funding needed to support vanguard research on problems that will be solved only by large-scale interdisciplinary efforts.
+Only a few institutions have embraced the mandate for this fundamental transformation and recognized the scale of organizational change and funding needed to support vanguard research on global problems that will be solved only by large-scale interdisciplinary efforts.
 ASU is among a small cadre of institutions embarking on these reforms.
 Our determination in this regard is exemplified by ASU President Michael Crow’s vision of a New American University: a new model for the American research university that serves to create an institution committed to excellence, access and impact.
 ASU measures itself not by those it excludes, but by those it includes and how they succeed.
-ASU pursues research that contributes to the public good; and ASU assumes major responsibility for the economic, social and cultural vitality of the communities that surround it.
+ASU pursues research that contributes to the public good; and ASU assumes responsibility for the economic, social and cultural vitality of the communities that surround it.

 To succeed in the global economy, Arizona must better educate its work force, attract more investment, expand industrial growth, and further new knowledge in critical areas to differentiate Arizona amongst the ranks of its national peers and international competitors.